Olin-Hydro/hydrangea/README.md

 [saffron](https://github.com/Olin-Hydro/saffron) a frontend dashboard to display garden statuses.

+# Using Hydrangea

+Hydrangea is deployed at https://hydrangea.kaz.farm.
+The api is currently secured behind an API key, so going to this URL will result in a 403 error.
+To view hydrangea provide the ```x-api-key``` header when making requests.

+To view a list of all the routes and supported methods, install ModHeader so that you can modify the https headers on your browser: https://chrome.google.com/webstore/detail/modheader-modify-http-hea/idgpnmonknjnojddfkpgkljpfnnfcklj.
+Next add the ```x-api-key``` header to your browser, and navigate to https://hydrangea.kaz.farm/docs.
+This will show you the swagger docs for our API and allow you to try out requests.

 # Deployment

 This app is deployed as an aws lambda function.
 This lambda function is called